tgasla/rl-cloudsimplus/README.md

 # 2. Build images

 ## 2.1 Build gateway image
-Make sure you are inside the `cloudsimplus_gateway` folder and then build the image using
+Make sure you are inside the `cloudsimplus_gateway` folder and then build the image using:

 `sudo make build`

 ## 2.2 Build manager image
-Make sure you are inside the `rl_manager` folder and then build the image using
+Make sure you are inside the `rl_manager` folder and then build the image using:

 `sudo make build`